Inside the ACW

 White: Color of Purity, used for Christmastide, Epiphany, Eastertide, Ascension Tide.

 Red: Color of Pentecost.
-It is also used for Masses of the Holy Ghost.
+It is also used for Services commemorating the Holy Spirit.

-Black: For Requiems, All Soul’s Day & Good Friday.
+Black: For Requiems, All Soul’s Day and Good Friday.

-Pink: Marks for joy during periods of Penitence & Fasting.
+Pink: Marks for joy during periods of Penitence and Fasting.

 From the Greek Word meaning Thanksgiving.
-Our common name, Holy Communion, Lord’s Supper, or Mass.
+Our common name, Holy Communion or Lord’s Supper.

-This celebration is the principal act of Christian worship on the Lord’s Day.
+This celebration is the principal act of Christian worship on the Sunday.

 Word comprised from two Greek words which means “ Work of the people.”
 Liturgy is the public prayer or worship of God’s people gathered in community.